MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/screen-capture.md

 ## Putting it all together

 The following code snippet is an end-to-end example of how to implement screen capture in a UWP application.
-In this sample, we have a button in the front-end which, when clicked, calls the **Button_ClickAsync** method.
+In this sample, we have two buttons in the front-end: one calls **Button_ClickAsync**, and the other calls **ScreenshotButton_ClickAsync**.

 > [!NOTE]
 > This snippet uses [Win2D](https://microsoft.github.io/Win2D/html/Introduction.htm), a library for 2D graphics rendering.
 See their documentation for information about how to set it up for your project.